paulovieira/roam-scrollbars/README.md

 - the main view and sidebar now have scrollbars;
 - the small block embeds and code blocks have not changed (no need for a scrollbar there);
-- the big block embeds and code blocks now have a maximum height (that is, if their contents is big enough, the height is limited and a scrollbar for them is shown);
+- the big block embeds and code blocks now have a maximum height and scrollbar (that is, if their contents is big enough, the height is limited);

 In this case the "maximum height" settings were configured with "30vh" (a percentage of the viewport height).
-However you can disable this feature.
+You can disable this feature if you prefer.

 <p align="center">
 	<img